 This AP Biology study guide will give you the tools you need to prepare for the final AP Biology test as well as any assessments you encounter in your class throughout the year.

-Finally, I'll provide a list of online resources you can use to practice your AP Biology skills and review the concepts you've learned.
+Finally, we provide a list of online resources you can use to practice your AP Biology skills and review the concepts you've learned.

 2 Options for AP Biology Study Plans